The Healthy Homes Grant Program

 Solving Oregon’s housing crisis is about more than building new housing, it’s also about keeping low-income families from losing their homes.
 When everyone in our community has a healthy home with affordable utility bills, it will contribute to greater housing security for our most vulnerable Oregonians.

-While initial funding for the program was a good start, it will run out before the next budget cycle because there is so much need across the state.
-A legislative investment of $15 million in 2024 will keep this critical program going.
+While initial funding for the program was a good start, it wasn’t enough due to so much need across the state.
+In 2024, we advocated for a legislative investment of $15 million and won.

 How does the Healthy Homes Grant Program help Oregonians?